Omani Maldouf – A FlatBread made with Dates

 - 1 Cup Boiling Water

-Mix the pureed dough along with salt, 1 tbsp ghee, and flour and make a soft dough.
+- Mix the pureed dates along with salt, 1 tbsp ghee, and flour and make a soft dough.

 Love to read your comments and feedback.
 Do drop a line in the comment section if you like and do not forget to rate the Recipe.
 If you try this recipe, would love to see your creations, take a picture and do tag me at @cookwithrenu using the hashtag #Cookwithrenu on Facebook, Twitter, Google+ and @Renunad on Instagram.
 Subscribe to my email list so that you get the recipe straight in your mailbox.